Dismiss Modal

 Esophageal Atresia and Tracheoesophageal Fistula

-Nothing holds back Gunnar Rambo.
-At 8 years old, his main concerns are playing basketball, baseball and spending time with his friends and family.
-His story is more complex than what can be seen on the surface, however, as he has been fighting a battle for his health since he was born.
-Gunnar was born on September 1, 2016 at Eliza Coffee Memorial Hospital in Florence, Alabama.
-He began having breathing problems right after he was born and progressively got worse.
+Gunnar was born September 1, 2016 at Eliza Coffee Memorial Hospital in Florence, Alabama.
+He immediately began having breathing problems that progressively got worse.
 His doctors thought he may have esophageal atresia and tracheoesophageal fistula (EA/TEF).
-They transferred him to Children’s of Alabama at less than a day old and his stomach swelled up overnight.
+They transferred him to Children’s at less than a day old, and his stomach swelled up overnight.
 Not even 24 hours later, he received a G-tube.
 Children’s confirmed the diagnosis of EA and TEF.
 Dr. Mike Chen performed surgery on Gunnar to connect his esophagus to his stomach and clipped his esophagus away from his airway.
 After surgery, Gunnar experienced tracheomalacia, which is a collapse of the airway that occurs from a weak spot in the airway.
-Gunnar was on the ventilator for a couple weeks and his strength wasn’t improving, so his medical team inserted a tracheostomy tube into his neck to allow air to fill his lungs.
+Gunnar was on the ventilator for a couple weeks, and his strength wasn’t improving, so his medical team inserted a tracheostomy tube into his neck to allow air to fill his lungs.

 The next few months that Gunnar spent at Children’s included many bumps in the road as he continued to heal and grow.
 His parents received training on how to take care of his G-tube and trach and how to set up and run his equipment at night.
-Gunnar spent his first Christmas at Children’s in the NICU.
+Gunnar spent his first Christmas at Children’s in the neonatal intensive care unit (NICU).
 Jennifer Rambo, Gunnar’s mom, said the nurses at Children’s encouraged her and her husband to go home for Christmas to be with their other two children.
 The nurses promised they would make Gunnar’s first Christmas special.
-“The nurses sent us pictures of Gunnar with Santa and Mrs. Claus and they brought him presents from Children's Sugar Plum Shop program,” Jennifer said.
+“The nurses sent us pictures of Gunnar with Santa and Mrs. Claus, and they brought him presents from Children's Sugar Plum Shop program,” Jennifer said.
 “Knowing Gunnar was getting to experience his first Christmas with these wonderful nurses eased the burden that we weren’t able to be with him.”

 Jennifer said her family viewed the doctors, nurses, social workers, nurse practitioners and all other medical personnel who treated Gunnar at Children’s as more than just a medical team–they viewed them as family.
 “If it weren’t for the nurses at the NICU, I don’t know how we would have made it,” Jennifer said.
 “They gave the best medical and personal advice as we went through a difficult time.”